 The COVID-19 pandemic has challenged families around the globe, with a disproportionately large burden falling on the shoulders of women.
 This ongoing crisis has exacerbated demands on women who juggle the responsibilities of a career with a primary caregiver role at home.
-Women in corporate careers face difficult choices amid the global pandemic and in this article we will look at the impact of covid on working women.
+Women in corporate careers face difficult choices amid the global pandemic and in this article, we will look at the impact of covid on working women.
 Before you make any major career moves, you should know to consider all your options and consider the long-term consequences.
 Working with our team means you are working with a wealth management firm with a deep bench of women financial advisors that are acutely aware and familiar with financial planning for women.
 We help women build and maintain a financial plan along with helping women avoid common financial planning mistakes so that they can maximize their potential for success.
 Here are some considerations to take into account:

 What should women consider before “stepping back” from work?

 According to a recent report from McKinsey, one in four women has considered “downshifting their careers or leaving the workforce” due to lack of flexibility at work, housework and caregiving burdens, and burnout.
 And in fact, a whopping $2.4 million women left the workforce during the pandemic (compared to 1.8 million men).
 Every situation is unique, and the decision to make a career change is a deeply personal and individual one.
 Before moving forward with a career exit or major downshift, there may be smaller steps you can take to alleviate the pressures of balancing work and family — both financially and otherwise.

 For starters, reaching out to your employer to discuss your concerns may yield a modified working arrangement that meets your needs, such as reduced hours or flex time, or remote work.
 You may also be entitled to benefits or other resources to help reduce feelings of burnout and financial anxiety.

 Contemplate a career change from every angle.